 |Title:||Associate Director of Wieden Hall / Head Coach - Men's and Women's Cross Country / Head Coach - Men's and Women's Track and Field|

-During his long and distinguished career, Smith has coached his teams to 19 Team Championships: the Northeast College Conference for Men (1990, 1992) and Women (1992); The NAIA District 5 Men (1992, 1993) and Women (1993); Maine Athletic Conference for Men and Women (1994); the NAIA Northeast Region X for Women (1994); the Dirigo Cup for Men (1995, 1999); the NAIA Northeast Region X for Men (1999); the NCAA AD3I Men and Women (1996) and Men (1997); and the NAIA Sunrise Athletic Conference for Women (2008, 2009, 2010).
+During his long and distinguished, career Smith has coached his teams to 18 Team Championships: the Northeast College Conference Men’s (1990, 1992) and Women’s (1992); the NAIA District 5 Men’s (1992, 1993) and Women’s (1993); the Maine Athletic Conference Men’s (1994) and Women’s (1994); the NAIA Northeast Region X Women’s (1994); the Dirigo Cup Men’s (1995, 1999); the NAIA Northeast Region X Men’s (1999); the NCAA Association of Division 3 Independents’ Men’s (2006 and 2007) and Women’s (2006); and the NAIA Sunrise Athletic Conference Women’s (2008, 2009, 2010).

-These outstanding coaching results led to Chris being named Coach of the Year 11 times as follows: NAIA District 5 Men’s in 1992 and 1993; NAIA Northeast Regional Women’s in 1994, and Men’s in 1999; the USA Track Association NAIA Bi-Regional Men’s in 1999; the NAIA Maine Athletic Conference Women’s in 2001; the NCAA AD3I for Men and Women in 2006; the Sunrise Conference for Women in 2008, 2009, and 2010; and the North Atlantic Conference for Women’s Cross country in 2018.
+These outstanding coaching results led to Smith being named cross country Coach of the Year 11 times: NAIA District 5 Men’s (1992, 1993); NAIA Northeast Regional Women’s (1994) and Men’s (1999); the USA Track Coaches Association NAIA Bi-Regional Men’s (1999); the NAIA Maine Athletic Conference Women’s (2001); the NCAA AD3I Men’s (2006) and Women’s (2006); the NAIA Sunrise Conference Women’s (2008, 2009, 2010); and most recently the NCAA D3 North Atlantic Conference Women’s (2018).

-Smith has also served as the UMPI Hockey Club Advisor from 2006 through the present and as the UMPI Track and Field Club Advisor/Coach for 2010 and 2011.
+In addition to coaching cross country for UMPI, after coaching the UMPI Track and Field club team since 2010 Smith became UMPI’s first outdoor NCAA D3 varsity track and field coach with the spring 2018 outdoor season.
 Race Directing is also a big part of Smith’s career.
-He has directed the UMPI Spring Runoff 5K since April of 1989; the 2010 Presque Isle Sesquicentennial 5K; the Caribou Labor Day 8K since 2009; the NAIA Northeast Regional preliminary and championship races in 1995 and 1999 with two races each year; the TAC USA (now known as USATF) age group races; and the Sam Ouelet Memorial.
+He has directed the UMPI Spring Runoff 5K since April of 1989, the 2010 Presque Isle Sesquicentennial 5K, the Caribou Labor Day 8K from 2009-2018, the NAIA Northeast Region X preliminary and championship races in 1995 and 1999 with two races each year, TAC USA (now known as USATF) age group races on the UMPI campus; and the Sam Ouelet Memorial.